AI4ScienceCommunity/AI4ScienceCommunity.github.io/neurips24/call.md

 Abstract submission is due on **Sep 30th AoE**, and paper submission is due on **Oct 2nd AoE**.
 All submissions are managed through [OpenReview](https://openreview.net/group?id=NeurIPS.cc/2023/Workshop/AI4Science&referrer=%5BHomepage%5D(%2F)).

 The review process is double-blind so the submission should be anonymized.
-We welcome submissions that are (1) originally unpublished, (2) recently published, or (3) work-in-progress.
+We welcome submissions that are (1) originally unpublished, (2) recently published in science journals, or (3) work-in-progress.
 Please use [AI for Science template Latex files](https://bit.ly/3rOZaZl).
 Note that for attention track submissions, authors are required to set ‘\usepackage[attention]{neurips_2021}’ to indicate.
 Accepted papers would be archived on the workshop website.
 Contributed talks and best paper awards would be given based on review scores and chairs discussion.